 |Deduction for employer contribution||80CCD(2)||14% of salary for Central Government employees|

 |Outside of 80C and 80 CCD(1B) limits|

 |Deduction for employee’s contribution||80CCD(1)||10% of salary, max up to Rs.1,50,000||Within Section 80C|

-Note: The contribution of the Central Government to NPS for its employees is increased to 14% with effect from 1 April 2019.
-In case your employer is contributing to NPS, and you are also contributing to NPS – you can claim all the three deductions listed above to maximise your tax benefits.
+Note: When your employer is contributing to NPS, and you are also contributing to NPS – you can claim all the three deductions listed above to maximise your tax benefits.

 Yes, it is administered by the Pension Fund Regulatory and Development Authority (PFRDA) and also under the purview of the Central Government.